ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

 ## How does this relate to graph traversal?

-Fidesops uses the available Datasets to [generate a graph](../guides/query_execution.md) of all reachable data and the dependencies between Datasets.
-For SaaS connectors, all the references and identities are stored in the `param_values`, therefore we must merge both the SaaS config and Dataset to provide a complete picture for the graph traversal.
-Using Mailchimp as an example the Dataset collection and SaaS config endpoints for `messages` looks like this:
+Fides uses the available Datasets to [generate a graph](../guides/query_execution.md) of all reachable data and the dependencies between Datasets.
+For SaaS connectors, all the references and identities are stored in the `param_values`, and must merge both the SaaS config and Dataset to provide a complete picture for the graph traversal.
+Using Mailchimp as an example, the Dataset collection and SaaS config endpoints for `messages` looks like this:

 ```yaml
 collections: